wagle/resize-bookmarks-editor/README.md

-# Edit Bookmark Plus
+# Resize-Bookmark-Editor

-Edit Bookmark Plus is an extension for Firefox.
-To know more, see [extension's page on addons.mozilla.org](https://addons.mozilla.org/firefox/addon/edit-bookmark-plus/).
+Resize-Bookmark-Editor is an extension for Firefox that is a stripped down version of my version of edit-bookmark-plus that *only* resizes the bookmark editor window.

+Its currently a work in progress!

 ## Build xpi